Murderer who killed lover and son 45 years ago to die behind bars

 William MacDowell was handed a life sentence with a recommendation that he serve a minimum of 30 years for killing Renee and Andrew MacRae in November 1976.

-Police have never found the bodies of the 36-year-old mother or her son, three, with officers now urging the killer to disclose what he did with them so they can be “provided with the dignity they deserve”.
+Her burnt-out BMW was found in a layby south of Inverness on the A9, but police never found the bodies of the 36-year-old mother or her son, three, with officers now urging the killer to disclose what he did so they can be “provided with the dignity they deserve”.

 After MacDowell, of Penrith, Cumbria, was found guilty of murder at the High Court at Inverness, judge Lord Armstrong, told him: “These murders appear to have been premediated, planned and carried out in the most calculated way – not a spontaneous event or spur of the moment.”